Theory of Communication Efficient Quantum Secret Sharing: Background

+Let $\mathcal{W}$ be a quantum operation which takes the state $Q$ to the new state $Q'$.
+Then the necessary and sufficient condition for the existence of a quantum operation $\mathcal{Y}$ which can recover the state $Q$ from $Q'$ is given by the condition

-where $A$ is another quantum system. \begin{lemma}[Quantum data processing inequality \cite{schumacher96}] Consider an arbitrary quantum state $Q$ with a reference system $\mathcal{R}$ such that $Q\mathcal{R}$ is in pure state.
+This result is due to the quantum data processing inequality given in the following lemma. \begin{lemma}[Quantum data processing inequality \cite{schumacher96}] Consider an arbitrary quantum state $Q$ with a reference system $\mathcal{R}$ such that $Q\mathcal{R}$ is in pure state.
 If $\mathcal{W}$ is a quantum operation which takes state $Q$ to $Q'$, then

 with equality achieved if and only if the original state $Q$ can be completely recovered from $Q'$. \end{lemma}